-On May 19, 2017, the Company filed the NI 43-101 Technical Report Preliminary Feasibility Study for the Terronera Project, Jalisco State, Mexico ("Terronera PFS") prepared by Smith Foster and Associates with an effective date of April 3, 2017 and dated May 18, 2017.
+On September 18, 2018, the Company filed the NI 43-101 Technical Report Updated Mineral Resource Estimate and Updated Preliminary Feasibility Study for the Terronera Project, Jalisco State, Mexico ("Terronera PFS") prepared by Smith Foster and Associates with an effective date of August 7, 2018 and dated September 17, 2018.
 With the exception of some minor changes to terms for consistency with terms used in this AIF, the below summary is a direct extract and reproduction of the summary contained in the Terronera PFS, without material modification or revision.
 The complete report can be viewed on SEDAR at www.sedar.com.
 The Terronera PFS is incorporated by reference in its entirety into this AIF.

 Endeavour Silver Corp.
-(Endeavour Silver) commissioned Smith Foster & Associates Inc. (SFA) to prepare a Preliminary Feasibility Study (PFS) for the Terronera Project compliant with Canadian Securities Administrators (CSA) National Instrument 43-101 (NI 43-101).
-The project was formerly known as the San Sebastián Project, however, in March, 2015, Endeavour formally changed its name to the Terronera Project and, on April 30, 2015, Endeavour Silver issued a Preliminary Economic Assessment (PEA) of the Terronera Project.
+(Endeavour Silver) commissioned Smith Foster & Associates Inc. (SFA) to prepare an Updated Preliminary Feasibility Study (UPFS) for the Terronera Project compliant with Canadian Securities Administrators (CSA) National Instrument 43-101 (NI 43-101).
+Since the issuance of the Preliminary Feasibility Study (PFS) for the Terronera Project on April 3, 2017, Endeavour Silver has carried out further Mineral Resource drilling, tests, optimization studies, and analyses aimed at optimizing the performance and economics of the project.
+Endeavour Silver determined that the resulting material changes to the Mineral Resource justified the preparation of a new Technical Report.

-Endeavour Silver is a mid-tier silver mining company engaged in the exploration, development, and production of mineral properties in Mexico.
+Endeavour Silver is a mid-tier silver mining Company engaged in the exploration, development, and production of mineral properties in Mexico.
 Endeavour Silver is focused on growing its production, Mineral Reserves, and Mineral Resources in Mexico.
-Since start-up in 2004, Endeavour Silver has posted numerous consecutive years of growth of its silver mining operations.
 Endeavour Silver owns and operates the Guanaceví Mine located in the northwestern Durango State, and the El Cubo and Bolañitos Mines, both located near the city of Guanajuato in Guanajuato State, Mexico.
-In May, 2016 Endeavour Silver acquired Oro Silver Resources Ltd. which owned the El Compas gold-silver mine property and held a five-year renewable lease on the 500tpd La Plata mineral processing plant in Zacatecas, Mexico.
+In July, 2018 Endeavour Silver began operations at its El Compas Mine in Zacatecas, Mexico.

-This report follows the format and guidelines of Form 43-101F1, Technical Report for National Instrument 43-101, Standards of Disclosure for Mineral Projects (NI 43-101), and its Companion Policy 43-101 CP, as amended by the CSA and which came into force on June 30, 2011.
+This report follows the format and guidelines of Form 43-101F1, Technical Report for National Instrument 43-101, Standards of Disclosure for Mineral Projects (NI 43-101), and its Companion Policy 43-101 CP, as amended by the CSA and which came into force on June 30, 2011 and was unofficially amended on May 9, 2016.

-This report has an effective date of April 3, 2017.
-The Mineral Resource and Mineral Reserve Estimates reported in this report comply with the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Definition Standards and definitions, as required under NI 43-101 regulations.
+This report has an effective date of August 7, 2018.
+The Mineral Resource and Mineral Reserve Estimates reported in this Technical Report comply with the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Definition Standards and Definitions, as required under NI 43-101 regulations.

-In this report, the term San Sebastián Property refers to the entire area covered by the mineral concessions, while the term Terronera Project refers to the area within the mineral concession and separate surface lands on which the current exploration programs and proposed mining, processing, and tailings storage will be conducted.
+In this Technical Report, the term San Sebastián Property refers to the entire area covered by the mineral concessions, while the term Terronera Project refers to the area within the mineral concession and separate surface lands on which the current exploration programs and proposed mining, processing, and tailings storage will be conducted.

-This report includes technical information which requires subsequent calculations or estimates to derive sub-totals, totals, and weighted averages.
+This Technical Report includes technical information which requires subsequent calculations or estimates to derive sub-totals, totals, and weighted averages.
 Such calculations or estimations inherently involve a degree of rounding and consequently introduce a margin of error.
 The Qualified Persons (QPs) responsible for this report do not consider such errors to be material to the calculations presented herein.